aws-samples/how-to-write-more-correct-software-workshop/instructions/steps.md

    Where should the relevant Duvet citations move to?

-1. Now that we have implemented parsing, try implementing the other direction in a `AwsKmsIdentifierToString` function and write a lemma to prove that it is always the inverse of `ParseAwsKmsIdentifier`.
+1. Now that we have implemented parsing, try implementing the other direction in a `AwsKmsArnToString` function and write a lemma to prove that it is always the inverse of `ParseAwsKmsIdentifier`.
    You will find one possible solution [here](../exercises/complete/src/SoundnessVsCompletness.dfy).